-I-15 = Interstate
+I-15 = Interstate sf = square feet

 After construction, TCEs would be restored to their original condition and returned to their original owners.
 TCEs would not require the relocation of residents, businesses, or employees and TCE parcel owners would be compensated for temporary use of their property during construction.